pfmoore/lea/README.md

 ---

+# Bugs / Enhancements

+If you have enhancements to propose or if you discover bugs, you are kindly invited to post issues in the present Bitbucket project page.
+All issues will be answered.

 # Feedbacks

-Please send your comments, critics, suggestions, bug reports, … by E-mail to: **pie.denis@skynet.be**, in English or French.
+Don't hesitate to send your comments, questions, … by e-mail to: **pie.denis@skynet.be**, in English or French.
 You are welcome / _bienvenus_ !
-You can also post issues in the present Bitbucket project page.

 Also, if you use Lea in your developments or researches, please tell about it!
 So, your experience can be shared and the project can gain recognition.